Chemin de fer de Petite Ceinture: Local freight role, dismantlement and abandon

 World War II left the Petite Ceinture practically unscathed: a 1943 allied bomb (aimed at the Javel and Billancourt factories) damaged an arch of the Point du Jour bridge, and the 1944 Liberation of Paris made the Ceinture the scene of many a skirmish.
 An agreement earlier that year granted the Ceinture rail between its Champ de Mars freight yard and the east of its Avenue de Clichy station to the 'Region Ouest' (former 'État') company-member of the SNCF formed in 1938; this length of rail would later become part of the future RER C through Paris.
 The Courcelles embranchement, practically unused and reduced to one track since 1934, disappeared underneath a 1950s-era building project, and the Courcelles-Ceinture - correspondence was replaced with a 'metro-like' tunnel; a later building project swallowed the path of the disaffected rail and destroyed the old 'Courcelles-Ceinture' station a few years later.

+However, even if there is no longer local passenger service on the line, it's still used by many freight and passengers main line trains until the end of the 1980.

 Freight traffic had actually accelerated since the Petite Ceinture passenger service ended; the Tolbiac freight yard was renovated from 1954, and from 1972, Gobelins-Marchandes became an underground station with access ramps for trucks making deliveries to local commerces.

+Last freight services ended in 1993, as all remaining freight stations closed.

+Touristic trains run on the line until the mid-2000.
+On July 23, 2019, a train ran the south of the line to move coaches stocked near Bercy-Charenton station.

+Since December 14, 2021, a regular freight service uses a portion of the line in the 17e arrondissement every week.